Deshan0802/SDGP/frontend/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+chnage ip_address of backend as relevant in text_to_asl.dart